leefish/image_resize/README.markdown

-Image Resize for Frog
+Image Resize for Wolf
 =====================

-This plugin has been tested with Frog version 0.9.4 and 0.9.5.
+This plugin has been tested with Wolf version 0.7.5+.
 It's homepage is:

 `http://github.com/naehrstoff/image_resize/tree/master`